-As part of a broad and balanced curriculum, pupils will be made aware of online risks and taught how to stay safe online.
+As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online, in line with their learning disability.

-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
-This system will be monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.
+The school will ensure that suitable filtering systems are in place on ALL ICT equipment to mitigate opportunities for children to access inappropriate material.
+This system will be regularly monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.